How to change old furniture to new

 • Finishing Touches: Once the paint dries, I protect the work with a clear sealant.
 This preserves the design and protects against wear and tear.

-See also How to weigh down patio furniture
+See also How to remove rust from stainless steel furniture

 Using these techniques, I transform plain pieces into unique, eye-catching works that reflect my personality.